 Initially the titer of Karl Fischer reagents was unstable, and it was necessary to use them in the extremely inconvenient form of binary solutions.
 Mitsubishi Chemical was the first manufacturer in the world to perfect a single solution version, which it called "Karl Fischer Reagent SS".
-In the 50 years since that time, Mitsubishi Chemical has continued to enhance and expand its technology, and today enjoys an excellent reputation for its superior products.
+Over 50 years that time, Mitsubishi Chemical has continued to enhance and expand its technology, and today enjoys an excellent reputation for its superior products.